Hi folks. Here’s another quick round of Q&A’s.

 Q. Can I resize my image in Lightroom without exporting?

 A. No. You can crop to a specific dimension but you can’t resize.
 Actually, you don’t really want to resize your original in LR.
 Remember, the images you look at in LR are your negatives.
 They’re your original source files.
 You’d never do permanent damage to your negatives back in the film days and the same goes here.
-If you need to resize then go to File > Export and do it there.
+If you need to resize then go to File > Export and you can do it there.